Watch Oscar-winning movies like Everything Everywhere All At Once, and more online

 Films not available for streaming

-Other Oscar-winning movies like Navalny, An Irish Goodbye, and Women Talking are however, not streaming at the moment in India.
+Other Oscar-winning movies like Navalny, An Irish Goodbye, and Women Talking are however, not streaming at the moment.
 You might have to wait a little longer to be able to watch these flicks.

 All Images: Courtesy IMDb